IS-120/first-web-page/README.md

 Elements in the `<head>` section of an HTML file are not visible on the page.
 They are used to configure the page, and give information to the browser and search engines.

 - In the `<head>` section, find the `<title>` element and add a title for your page.
-Name it anything you'd like &ndash; "First web page" is fine, but you can be creative.
+Name it anything you'd like.
+For information on best practices for page titles, see MDN's [The document title element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title).
+A tl;dr from the MDN link, the page title should be:

+  - _for SEO_
+    - descriptive of the page
+    - less than 55-60 characters long
+    - unique for each page
+  - _for accessibility_
+    - followed by the website name, for example
+      ```html
+      <title>Home - Possum Palooza</title>
+      ```

 - Web pages should include a _meta description_ which is a short summary of what the page is about.
 Meta descriptions help with SEO (search engine optimization).
 If a meta description exists, it's displayed in online search results.
 Meta descriptions should be kept under 150 characters long.
   - In the `<head>` above `<title>` enter a new line
   - On the new line, type `meta:desc` and press `TAB`.
 The following HTML should appear:<br> `<meta name="description" content="">`